-- 5.4.1 It is a goal of this plan to develop a network or parks to serve residents in Concord GO Centre.
-The City shall monitor the use and demand for parkland as Concord GO Centre develops and may adjust the target without amendment to this plan.
-To meet or exceed the target, the City may require the dedication of additional parkland to that identified in Schedule F, in accordance with the Planning Act.
-The additional parkland may constitute additions to the parks in Schedule F or may take the form of a Neighbourhood Park, Public Square or other usable accessible open space. - 5.4.2 That Parkland shall be dedicated in accordance with the policies of VOP 2010. - 5.4.3 It is the objective of the City to provide for a minimum of 3 ha of parkland in Area 1, generally distributed between the Neighbourhood Park and the Public Square.
-Such Public Square should range in size from .5 ha to 1 ha in area, with the remainder devoted to a Neighbourhood Park facility.
+- 5.4.35.4.2 That Parkland shall be dedicated in accordance with the policies of VOP 2010.Cash-in-lieu of parkland dedications, or a combination of cash-in-lieu and parkland, may be considered by the City where such contributions may be more effective in achieving local parkland targets and the objectives of the Active Together Master Plan. - 5.4.3 It is the objective of the City to provide for a minimum of 3 ha of parkland in Area 1, generally distributed between the Neighbourhood Park and the Public Square.
+Such Public Square should range in size from .5 ha to 1ha in area, with the remainder devoted to a Neighbourhood Park facility.
 At minimum, the Public Square will be constructed concurrently with the development of Phase 1. - 5.4.4 The location of the Neighbourhood Park shown on Schedule F is conceptual.
 The final location of the park will be determined through an analysis that will take place during the preparation and approval of the Development Concept Report for the Phase 2 development of Area 1.
-The following criteria will be applied in establishing the final location of the Neighbourhood Park: - a) Achieving an understanding of the implications of the extension of the north-south Minor Collector and the potential east-west road connection across the GO Rail line; - b) Ensuring that the park site is centrally located, easily accessible and is unencumbered by adjacent infrastructure; - c) Ensuring a regularly shaped park site that can be programmed to accommodate a range of facilities that can respond to community needs over time.
+The following criteria will be applied in establishing the final location of the Neighbourhood Park:

+- a) Achieving an understanding of the implications of the extension of the northsouth Minor Collector and the potential east-west road connection across the GO Rail line; - b) Ensuring that the park site is centrally located, easily accessible and is unencumbered by adjacent infrastructure; - c) Ensuring a regularly shaped park site that can be programmed to accommodate a range of facilities that can respond to community needs over time.